-The biggest weapon all of us have in the face of COVID-19 pandemic is access to accurate information.
+The biggest weapon all of us have in the face of the COVID-19 pandemic is access to accurate information.
 We need accurate information to protect ourselves and our loved ones, to identify and treat the disease, and to find a vaccine or cure for the disease.
-Although there is so much information out there, some people cannot access it and consequently, are at a disadvantage.
+Although there is so much information out there, some people cannot access it and, consequently, are at a disadvantage.

 This worldwide health emergency has brought many language access problems in healthcare to light.
-The nonprofit news publication ProPublica surveyed 11 New York City health care workers about their experiences caring for non-English speaking coronavirus patients.
-“They’re worried that language barriers will leave immigrants with COVID-19 in a particularly dire situation: alone, confused and without the appropriate care,” reports ProPublica.
+The non-profit news publication ProPublica surveyed 11 New York City health care workers about their experiences caring for non-English speaking coronavirus patients.
+“They’re worried that language barriers will leave immigrants with COVID-19 in a particularly dire situation: alone, confused, and without the appropriate care,” reports ProPublica.

-Sudesna Roy Chowdhury, a graduate of the NUS Yong Loo Lin School of Medicine, was volunteering as a Bengali interpreter when she realized that the COVID-19 medical staff needed a more efficient solution.
+Sudesna Roy Chowdhury, a graduate of the NUS Yong Loo Lin School of Medicine, was volunteering as a Bengali interpreter when she realised that the COVID-19 medical staff needed a more efficient solution.
 She roped in her sister, an emergency doctor, and the rest of her family for setting up a translation website.

 Sudesna’s website mainly aimed to:

-Her sister helped Sudesna compile some basic questions and phrases the medical staff use to make diagnoses, so that she could enter Bengali translations for those.
+Her sister helped Sudesna compile some basic questions and phrases the medical staff use to make diagnoses so that she could enter Bengali translations for those.
 That achieved the first goal.
 Sudesna managed to gather around 13 translators, most of whom are her childhood friends, for interpretation.

 Sudesna’s website received a positive response – within hours of the website going live, her sister’s colleagues and their friends started inquiring about it and spreading the word.
 She received emails appreciating her initiative, saying that the website helped doctors manage their time efficiently between ‘low-risk’ patients and serious cases.

-Other language-speakers have also eagerly approached Sudesna, offering to help with medical interpretation and translation for Sinhalese, Telugu, Tamil, Hindi, Malayalam, Mandarin, and Malay.
+Other language speakers have also eagerly approached Sudesna, offering to help with medical interpretation and translation for Sinhalese, Telugu, Tamil, Hindi, Malayalam, Mandarin, and Malay.

-Since the day the coronavirus was declared a pandemic by the World Health Organization (WHO), we’ve all been receiving fake or incorrect information about the disease via various channels like social media, emails, Whatsapp messages, etc. Misinformation does nothing but fuel mass anxiety and panic.
+Since the coronavirus was declared a pandemic by the World Health Organization (WHO), we’ve all been receiving fake or incorrect information about the disease via various channels like social media, emails, Whatsapp messages, etc. Misinformation does nothing but fuel mass anxiety and panic.
 And this is why Professor Harith Alani of the Knowledge Media Institute at the Open University, UK, is collecting false coronavirus stories along with his team.